Optical response of Luttinger semimetals in the normal and superconducting states: Introduction

 The picture that appears on the RPA level, and which underlies the interpretation of the experiments in Ref. \cite{2017NatCo...8.2097C}, is illustrated in Fig. \ref{FigBands}.
 The optical response functions, given by the dielectric tensor $\vare_{ij}(\omega,\textbf{p})$ or conductivity tensor $\sigma_{ij}(\omega,\textbf{p})$, decompose into a sum of intraband and interband transitions.
 The intraband contribution can be obtained from knowledge of the optical response of a single parabolic band, for instance by the usual Drude or Lindhard formulas in the normal state.
 The interband contribution, on the other hand, is a genuine contribution due to the QBT that cannot be captured by the theory for a single band.
 (We therefore also refer to it as ``QBT contribution''.)
 It also constitutes the anomalous contribution observed in Ref. \cite{2017NatCo...8.2097C}.
 We write

 For nonzero $E_{\rm F}$, one may expect only the band that is pierced by the chemical potential to contribute significantly to the response, whereas all other filled or empty bands are irrelevant.
 In Luttinger semimetals the QBT contribution quantifies how inaccurate this picture can be.
-On a more technical level, the interband contribution can only be obtained by keeping the full $4\times 4$ structure of the underlying Luttinger Hamiltonian \cite{luttinger} instead of projecting it onto the two-dimensional basis spaces for the upper and lower band.
-Although some aspects of the interband term might then be obtained perturbatively, even qualitative effects can be missed by this procedure, such as the presence of Bogoliubov surfaces in certain time-reversal symmetry breaking superconducting states in QBT systems \cite{PhysRevLett.118.127001,PhysRevB.96.094526,2018arXiv180603773B}.
+On a more technical level, the interband contribution is conveniently incorporated by keeping the full $4\times 4$ structure of the underlying Luttinger Hamiltonian \cite{luttinger} instead of projecting it onto the two-dimensional basis spaces for the upper and lower band.
+This conveniently incorporates interband transitions.
+It also accounts for presence of Bogoliubov Fermi surfaces in certain time-reversal symmetry breaking superconducting states in QBT systems \cite{PhysRevLett.118.127001,PhysRevB.96.094526,2018arXiv180603773B}.

 This work consists of two major parts.
 In the first or main part, after a review of the Luttinger Hamiltonian and optical response functions, we present the relevant formulas for the dielectric function and optical conductivity in the normal and s-wave superconducting phase and discuss their features.
 This presentation is intentionally left concise and does not illuminate any details how the results were obtained.
 The formulas are either given in fully analytic form or as one-dimensional integrals.
 In order to facilitate the comparison with experiment, results are presented in SI units, displaying the effective band mass $m^*$ explicitly in all formula.
 (We employ $\hbar=k_{\rm B}=1$ throughout the manuscript though.)